 3. View the Napa Valley from the Air

 You can view the subtly dramatic views of the valley from the thrilling heights of a helicopter, hot air balloon, or even a glider.
-While we have not done this, there are a number of companies that operate helicopters (Golden Gate Helicopter, Napa Helicopter Charters, Wine and Dine, Wine County Helicopters, Angelo Air Tours), hot air balloons (Balloons Above the Valley, Napa Valley Balloons, Napa Valley Drifters, Viator), and paragliding (Crazy Creek Air Adventures & Gliding, American Flight Adventures) in the area.
+While we have not done this, there are a number of companies that operate helicopters (Golden Gate Helicopters, Napa Helicopter Charters, Wine and Dine, Wine County Helicopters), hot air balloons (Balloons Above the Valley, Napa Valley Balloons, Napa Valley Drifters, Viator), and paragliding (Crazy Creek Air Adventures & Gliding, American Flight Adventures) in the area.

 4. Take a Train Ride.